Ray-sunny/Account_manager/README.md

    ```
 ## Security Considerations

--- **Encryption Key: The encryption key (account_manager_key) is generated once and reused.
+- **Encryption Key**: The encryption key (account_manager_key) is generated once and reused.
 This key should be stored securely, as it is essential for decrypting stored passwords.
--- **.gitignore: Sensitive files such as the database (Account_Storage.db) and the encryption key should be included in .gitignore to prevent accidental uploads to version control.
+- **.gitignore**: Sensitive files such as the database (Account_Storage.db) and the encryption key should be included in .gitignore to prevent accidental uploads to version control.

 ## Dependencies

--- **tkinter: GUI framework for creating the user interface
+- **tkinter**: GUI framework for creating the user interface
--- **sqlite3: Lightweight SQL database for data storage
+- **sqlite3**: Lightweight SQL database for data storage
--- **cryptography: Library for password encryption and decryption
+- **cryptography**: Library for password encryption and decryption
--- **Pillow: Image handling library for displaying the lock icon
+- **Pillow**: Image handling library for displaying the lock icon

 ## License